OkaeriPoland/okaeri-platform/README.md

 ### Example

 See [bukkit-example](https://github.com/OkaeriPoland/okaeri-platform/tree/master/bukkit-example) for the repository/dependency and the shading guide.
 Note the code below does not represent full source code of the example.
+Project in the example directory represents at least basic usage of every component.

 ```java
 // auto registers beans